 When a service user is admitted to Redford Court they undergo a comprehensive neurobehavioural assessment to determine their potential for social reintegration and increased independence.
 This includes assessments of physical and cognitive skills, the nature and frequency of any challenging behaviour and the service user’s ability to engage with the community and undertake functional daily tasks.
 Initial goals are identified with the service user and the first phase of the rehabilitation treatment programme is established.

 During the initial rehabilitation period a review meeting is held with the service user, family, funders and other involved parties to discuss progress and plan the next steps in the individual’s rehabilitation.
 This is based around the goals set with the service user.
 In some cases the focus is on discharge planning and liaison with local services.
 For others, a further period of rehabilitation may be involved in order to meet the service user’s goals before an appropriate discharge plan can be put in place.

-BIRT offers a nationwide continuum of services for people with an acquired brain injury (ABI) including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
-The duration of placements at Redford Court varies, depending on the service user's level of need and their potential for rehabilitation.
+BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
+The duration of placements at Daniel Yorath House varies, depending on the service user's level of need and their potential for rehabilitation.
 We collect satisfaction questionnaires from service users, family members, funders and commissioners.
-View our most recent Satisfaction Ratings.
+View Daniel Yorath House's most recent Satisfaction Ratings.